 Republished Edited Chapter in Translation

-When citing a chapter from an edited book that has been republished in translation, it is important to follow specific APA guidelines to ensure clarity and precision.
+When citing a chapter in an edited book republished in translation, there are some APA requirements that must be adhered to in order to provide clarity and accuracy.

-The American Psychological Association (APA) has a well-established format for such citations, which helps readers easily locate the source material while providing all necessary details about the translation, original publication, and editorial context.
+The American Psychological Association (APA) has a clear format for such citations, and it is not difficult for the readers to locate the source material while providing all the details concerning the translation, original publication, and editorial background.

 STRUCTURE OF THE CITATION

-Each of the following components serves a particular purpose, and understanding their order and format is key to constructing an accurate reference entry.
+All the following components have a designated role, and understanding their order and form is vital to constructing a proper reference entry.

-• Chapter Author(s): List the primary author(s) of the chapter first.
-If the chapter author is an organization, use the organization’s full name in place of individual author names.
-The organization’s name should be written out completely, without abbreviations, and positioned at the beginning of the citation.
+• Chapter Author(s): Start with the primary author(s) of the chapter.
+If the chapter author happens to be an organization, employ the full name of the organization in place of individual author names.
+The organization name must be spelled out in full, without abbreviations, and at the beginning of the citation.

-• Year of Republication: After the chapter author(s), include the year the translated version was republished in parentheses.
+• Year of Republication: After the chapter author(s), put in parentheses the republication year of the translated work.

 • Title of the Chapter: The chapter title comes after the year of republication.
-It should be in sentence case, meaning only the first word of the title, the first word after a colon (if applicable), and proper nouns are capitalized.
-The title is not italicized.
+It is sentence case, hence only the first word of the title, the first word after a colon (if any), and proper nouns are capitalized.
+The title is not in italics.

-• Translator Details: After the chapter title, provide the translator’s name in the format of initials followed by the surname.
+• Translator Details: Immediately after the chapter title, enter the translator’s name in initials surname format.

-• Editor Details: Following the translator information, list the editor(s) of the book, introduced with the word “In.”
-Use the abbreviation “(Ed.)” for one editor or “(Eds.)” for multiple editors.
+• Editor Details: After the translator details, include the editor(s) of the book, preceded by the words “In.”
+Use “(Ed.)” for a single editor or “(Eds.)” for several editors.

-• Title of the Book: The title of the edited book, which follows the editor(s), should be italicized and written in sentence case.
+• Title of the Book: The edited book title, which comes after the editor(s), should be in italic sentence case.

-• Edition: If the book is not the first edition or part of a multi-volume series, include the edition and volume number after the book title.
+• Edition: If the book is not a first edition or a multi-volume set, give the edition and volume numbers after the title of the book.

-• Page Range: The page numbers for the cited chapter should be placed after the edition and volume details, enclosed in parentheses.
-Use the format “(pp. xx–xx)”.
+• Page Range: The page numbers of the cited chapter should follow the edition and volume numbers, in brackets in the form “(pp. xx–xx).”

-• Publisher(s): After the page range, list the name of the publisher.
-If there are multiple publishers, separate them with semicolons.
+• Publisher(s): After the page range, give the publisher’s name.
+When the publishers are multiple, separate them with semicolons.

-• Original Work Published: Following the publisher’s name, indicate the original publication year of the work in parentheses to differentiate between the original and republished versions.
+• Original Work Published: Following the publisher’s name, include the original year of publication of the work in parentheses to indicate whether it is the original or re-published work.

-• DOI or URL: If available, provide the Digital Object Identifier (DOI) at the end of the citation.
-If there is no DOI, include the URL, especially if the work is accessible online.
+• DOI or URL: Include the Digital Object Identifier (DOI) at the end of the citation, where available.
+If there is no DOI, include the URL, especially if the work is online.

 EXAMPLE CITATION